okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-magic-links-overview/main/index.md

 <ApiLifecycle access="ie" /><br />

-Enable applications based on the Embedded Widget or an Embedded SDK to authenticate users with a single URL click from an email.
+Enable the user to enter a one-time password in a single step by clicking an embedded email link.

 ## Introduction

 When using email to prove their identity, users can copy a one-time password (OTP) from an email into the application they want to use.
 Email Magic Links (EML) provides a second option, allowing users to click a hyperlink in the email rather than use the OTP - a quicker, more user-convenient, and still secure experience.
-However, applications based on the Embedded Widget or an Embedded SDK must be adapted to make use of EML.
+However, applications based on the Embedded Sign-In Widget or an Embedded SDK must be adapted to make use of EML.

 <div class="half">